castrojo/castrojo.github.io/_drafts/_posts/tldring-your-way-to-a-kubernetes-bare-metal-cluster.md

 ### Prep the Operating System

 First let's take care of the OS.
-I like to import my ssh keys from github so I can get to these boxes, set up automatic updates, ensure the latest kernel is installed, and then ensure we're all up to date, whatever works for you:
+I set up automatic updates, ensure the latest kernel is installed, and then ensure we're all up to date, whatever works for you:

     sudo -s
-    ssh-import-id gh:castrojo
     dpkg-reconfigure unattended-upgrades
     apt install linux-generic-hwe-16.04
     apt update